Appraised Value vs Market Value: What’s the Difference?

 In the absence of closing on a sale, however, property value is ultimately an estimate.
 And that estimate can change depending on who calculates it and what they base those calculations on.

-Below we’ll address the difference between the two most common approaches to evaluating your home’s value and how a residential leaseback agreement can help you get there.
+Below we’ll address the difference between the two most common approaches to evaluating your home’s value and how a sell and stay transaction can help you get there.

 What’s the Difference Between Appraised Value and Fair Market Value?